 - BackPack Program: Through this program Utah Food Bank provides packages of nutritious, nonperishable food to many Utah schools.
-A designated school employee will load packs of food into children's backpacks at the end of every week to help ensure hunger-free weekends.
+A designated school employee will load packs of food into children's backpacks at the end of every week to help sustain children during weekends when they lack access to school meal programs.
 The children return the backpack on Mondays, and it is refilled and distributed to them again for the next weekend.

 - Mobile Pantry: The Mobile Food Pantry program distributes food such as fresh produce, dairy products, deli products, and non-perishables to low-income neighborhoods throughout the state of Utah.

 Utah Food Bank can turn a $1 donation into $7.35 of goods and services.
 This is made possible by wonderful volunteer support, generous food donations, incredible transportation partners, our Grocery Rescue program and our purchasing power.
 To make a donation, click here.